-The fair value of the Fund's investment in US Treasuries were determined based on "Level 2" inputs.
+The fair value of the Fund's investment in US Treasuries Notes and U.S. Government Agencies were determined based on "Level 2" inputs for June 30, 2017 and 2016.
 The valuation techniques used to measure the fair value of the "Level 2" instruments were valued based on quoted market prices or model-driven valuations using significant inputs derived from or corroborated by observable market data.
 The Fund does not have any marketable securities in the "Level 1" or "Level 3" category.